 There is a great video about Peter’s journey you can view here.
 Not only is he beginning a new life sober in a live setting, but also sharing his struggles through songwriting which will undoubtedly help others that may also be struggling.
 You can pre-order their upcoming album here.

 Until The Ribbon Breaks’ self-titled sophomore album arrives February 23rd via 1405 Records.

 Western Scene – “Strange but True” (California, USA)

 RIYL: Broken Social Scene, Michael Nau, Destroyer

-“Strange but True” Is the newest track from California based band Western Scene.
-Their newest release has an ethereal aura about it along with a mix of dream pop and folk rock.
-Emotionally there is an exciting feeling while listening as we are presented with the lyric “All that was lost in this small moment is gone, It’s strange but true”.
+“Strange but True” Is the latest track from California based band Western Scene.
+Their newest release has an ethereal aura about it along with a mix of dream pop and folk-rock.
+Emotionally there is an exciting feeling while listening as we are presented with the lyrics “All that was lost in this small moment is gone, It’s strange but true”.

 Frontman Tom Pritchard shares a bit about the track: “I was searching for a soundscape that would give dark and lush padding for a new song Idea I had.
 I got lost in patches for a long time in my living room and what came out was the song “Strange but True”.
 I wanted to convey the idea of escaping into the unknown and what kind of things will happen when you are truly on your own.
 Eventually things change and you run towards it.”

 “Strange but True” is out now via Grand Jury Music.

 Western Scene are Tom Pritchard (vocals/guitar), Wyatt Glodell (keys), Paul Hiller (bass), Joe Hardesty (guitar), and Kurt Allen (drums).

 Share This Article On...